Understanding hyperlocal directory ecosystems

 – Local news and community platforms

 Right, let’s talk about the platforms that actually matter.
 Not the ones that claim to matter, but the ones that drive real results.
-I’ve spent the last year analysing traffic data from over 200 local businesses, and the patterns are crystal clear.
+I’ve spent the last year analysing traffic data from over 200 local businesses, and the patterns are clear.

-The best neighbourhood directories share certain characteristics:
+The best neighbourhood directories share certain features:

 – Curated content (not just auto-scraped listings)